victor-smirnov/jenny-old/README.md

 ## Higlights

-Jenny as a programming language is focused on data strucure design and metaprogramming.
-Though every program can be written in a classical textual form, physical Jenny program structure is a graph-shaped database of parsed AST trees togather with embedded data structures.
+Jenny as a programming language is focused on data strucure design and code-as-data metaprogramming.
+Though every program can be written in a classical textual form, physical Jenny program structure is a graph-shaped database of parsed AST trees together with associated embedded data structures (annotation metadata, i18n databases etc).